pmgl/starblast-modding/README.md

 # Custom ships and custom tree

 You can import ships made with Starblast Ship Editor.
-In the Ship Editor, use “Mod Export” feature to export a JavaScript code snippet for the modding interface.
+In the Ship Editor, use "Mod Export" feature to export a JavaScript code snippet for the modding interface.
 Then paste this snipped in the coding window and add this:

 ```
 var myship_101 = "{ … … <this is your exported ship code> …";